-With so many fun, unique accommodations around the world (oh hiiii ice hotels, treehouses and glamping), there’s no need to settle for a boring hotel room during your next trip…especially if you’re heading to Bolivia where you can sleep in a hotel made of salt.
+With so many fun, unique accommodations around the world (oh hiiii ice hotels, treehouses and glamping), there’s no need to settle for a boring hotel room during your next trip…especially if you’re heading to a salt hotel in Bolivia.

 The salt hotels in Bolivia